 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Centre is exposed to credit risk resulting from the possibility that parties may default on their financial obligations.
-The Centre's maximum exposure to credit risk is the sum of the carrying value of its cash and its receivables.
-The Centre's cash is deposited with a Canadian chartered bank and as a result management believes the risk of loss on this item to be remote.
+The Centre's maximum exposure to credit risk is the sum of the carrying value of its cash, investments and its receivables.
+The Centre's cash and investments are deposited with a Canadian chartered bank and accounts receivable is substantially all from government sources.
+As such, management believes the risk of loss on these items to be remote.